Need to talk? Call 1800 882 436.

 Can haemolytic disease of the newborn be prevented?

-Rhesus disease is uncommon these days.
-It can usually be prevented with injections of a medicine called 'anti-D immunoglobulin'.
-You will be offered blood tests as part of your antenatal screening, so you will be told if your blood is RhD negative or positive.
+You will be offered blood tests as part of your antenatal screening, so you will be told if your blood is RhD negative or positive at the start of your pregnancy.

-The anti-D injection is safe for both you and your baby.
 If you have already developed anti-D antibodies in a previous pregnancy you won’t need another injection in your next pregnancy.
-Your future pregnancies will be monitored more closely than usual, as will the baby after birth.
+Your future pregnancies will be monitored more closely than usual, as will your baby after birth.

 Can haemolytic disease of the newborn be treated?